Strawberry Field: Legacy

+21st century

 The children's home closed in January 2005, and the building was used by the Salvation Army as a church and prayer centre.
-The famous gates marking its entrance were removed and replaced with replicas in May 2011.
+The gates marking its entrance were removed and replaced with replicas in May 2011.

 The Salvation Army opened Strawberry Field to the public for the first time in September 2019, allowing visitors to explore the grounds.
-Incorporated in the grounds is a training centre for young people with special educational needs and a new exhibition space dedicated to the story of the place, together with a cafe and shop.
+Incorporated in the grounds is a training centre for young people with special educational needs and a new exhibition space dedicated to the story of the place, John Lennon, the writing and recording of The Beatles “Strawberry Fields Forever” and The Salvation Army, together with a cafe and gift shop.